Eremurus - Foxtail Lily: Planting and Growing

 • Place the bulb directly on this drainage layer, with the bud facing upwards;

-• Firm down and water lightly.
+• Firm down then water lightly.

-In pots:
+In containers:

-• Choose a sufficiently large pot, with a minimum diameter of 40 cm for taller varieties and 30 cm for shorter ones.
+• Choose a sufficiently large pot, with a minimum diameter of 40 cm for taller varieties, and 30 cm for shorter ones.

 • Add a drainage layer of gravel and sand at the bottom of the pot.